bhuvinth/rentPaymentHistory/README.md

 npm install
 ```

+#### Create the .env file from .env.example
+You would need to create a .env file for the application to run.
+You can directly copy the values from .env.example to a new .env file.

 #### Starting application

 Finally you can start the Rent Payment History Application server:

 ```
 npm run start
 ```
 This would be running based on docker-compose.
 So please install the docker-compose before running this.
 This would take some time, since it would build the relevant dockers and start the application.